divyanv/CodingPlatforms/README.md

 # CodingPlatforms
-Will be updating problems with solutions I solved on regular basis on few coding platforms
+Will be updating problems with solutions I solved on regular basis on few coding platforms.